PylkijSlon/KoA-PyGUI-Pak-Unpacker-and-Builder/README.md

 # KoA PyGUI Pak Unpacker and Builder

 Download the executables and run.
+The executables are Windows only at this time.

-# To run the scripts on Windows:
+### To run the scripts on Windows:

 Download the scripts<br/>
 Run cmd>pip3 install PySimpleGUI

-# To run the scripts on Ubuntu:
+### To run the scripts on Ubuntu:

-pip3 install PySimpleGUI to install PySimpleGUI<br/>
+`pip3 install PySimpleGUI` to install PySimpleGUI<br/>
-sudo apt install python3-tk to install tkinter for PySimpleGUI
+`sudo apt install python3-tk` to install tkinter for PySimpleGUI